ketch/polo/Readme.md

 ## Dependencies
 The following are recommended:
-- IPython version 3.0 or greater
+- IPython version 4.2.0 or greater
-- Matplotlib version 1.4.3 or greater
+- Matplotlib version 1.5.1 or greater
+- ipywidgets version 5.1.3 or greater